-The Audit and Accounts Committee is composed of three members having the appropriate and necessary qualifications to exercise their functions effectively, in particular with expertise in financial or accounting matters, appointed from among the directors of the Company for the duration of their term as members of the Board of Directors.
+The Audit and Accounts Committee has three members, who have the appropriate and requisite qualifications to exercise their functions effectively, including particular expertise in financial or accounting matters.
+They are appointed from among the directors of the Company for the duration of their term of office as members of the Board of Directors.